 While many adults view obtaining a High School Equivalency (HSE) or GED as a means a job, our HSE/GED classes begin preparing students to pass college entrance examinations such as the Texas Success Initiative (TSI) and to succeed in college or post-secondary training.
 We encourage all students to evaluate whether college or post-secondary training after obtaining an HSE/GED is appropriate for them.
 Labor market research shows that a post-secondary degree or certification will be required for most family-sustaining high demand occupations.

 Advanced ESL and ESL/HSE Combo classes

 English language learners who have an interest in going to college or post-secondary education will need to improve their reading, writing and listening skills in English.
 In addition, we offer an ESL/HSE-GED Combo class which allows English language learners to study for the HSE exam Spanish while continuing to learn English.

-Transition to College classes
+Transition to College and Post-Secondary Education classes

 Students who have already obtained an HSE/GED and are considering attending college or other post-secondary training leading to a degree or certification will benefit from this class which targets academic college readiness in reading and math, college level skills such as note-taking and learning strategies as well as career exploration and college knowledge.

 Basic and Intermediate English as a Second Language (ESL) classes